GabrieleGiuseppini/Floating-Sandbox/README.md

 <img src="https://i.imgur.com/kovxCty.png">
 <img src="https://i.imgur.com/XHw3Jrl.png">

-The game comes with a built-in ShipBuilder that allows you to create ships by drawing individual particles drawn out of the materials in the game's library.
+The simulator comes with a built-in ShipBuilder that allows you to create ships by drawing individual particles drawn out of the materials in the game's library.
 Each material has its own physical properties, such as mass, strength, stiffness, water permeability, specific heat, sound properties, and so on.
 You can also create electrical layers with electrical materials (lamps, engines, generators, switches, etc.), layers with ropes, and texture layers for a final, high-definition look'n'feel of the ship.

 <img src="https://i.imgur.com/lSUj90c.png">
 <img src="https://imgur.com/E0X3n93.png">

-For the physics in the simulation I'm trying to shy away from tricks that exist solely for the purpose of delivering an eye-candy; every bit is grounded as close as possible into real physics, and the material system has been put together using physical attributes of real-world materials.
-This makes it sometimes hard to build structures that sustain their own weight or float easily - as it is in reality, after all - but the reward is a realistic world-in-a-sandbox where every action and corresponding reaction are not pre-programmed but, rather, are generated automatically by the physics engine calculations.
+In coding this game I'm trying to avoid as much as possible tricks that just please the eye; every bit of the simulation is instead grounded as close as possible into real physics.
+For example, the material system has been put together using physical attributes of real-world materials, and all of the interactions are based on the physical properties of the world being simulated.
+This makes it sometimes hard to build structures that sustain their own weight or float easily - as it is in reality, after all - but the reward is a realistic world-in-a-sandbox where every action and corresponding reaction are not pre-programmed, but rather are evolved naturally by the physics engine simulator.

 The game currently comes with a few example objects - mostly ships - and I'm always busy making new ships and objects.
 Anyone is encouraged to make their own objects, and if you'd like them to be included in the game, just get in touch with me - you'll get proper recognition in the About dialog, of course.